 An understanding of the following terms may help you in making an informed buying decision:

-The thickness of hides can vary quite a bit.
+Top-Grain vs. Split-Grain - The thickness of hides can vary quite a bit.
 Hides are passed through a machine splitting the outer surface top-grain from the fleshy split-grain to achieve uniform thickness.
 The top-grain is the strongest part of the hide and is generally recommended for upholstery.
 The split-grain is considerably weaker and cheaper and should not be used for upholstery.

 Full-Grain vs. Corrected - Both terms generally refer to top-grain leather (although you may want to question the salesperson when it comes to Corrected).
 With Full-Grain leather there is little attempt to hide or conceal the natural markings inflicted during the life of the animal.
 Corrected leather has been buffed or sanded, leveling the "high spots" of healed scratches and removing some of the grain.
 A grain pattern is then embossed onto the surface.